The MVP Advantage: Launching Your Product with Confidence

 When building an MVP tech stack, you’ll encounter several choices.
 Each type of tech stack offers benefits, but some are more costly than others.

 Some tech stacks boast cult-like popularity, but that should not be enough to make your choice.
 Be sure to weigh the short- and long-term costs of choosing one stack or another.
-For example, the MEAN tech stack—MongoDB, Express.js, Angular, and Node.js—leverages fully open-sourced technologies, making it a cost-efficient stack.
+For example, the MEAN tech stack—MongoDB, Express.js, Angular, and Node.js—leverages fully open-sourced technologies, making it a cost-efficient.
 By contrast, the WISA tech stack—Windows Server, Internet Information Services (IIS), SQL Server, and ASP.NET—can become quite expensive over time.

 A cost-effective MVP tech stack typically includes a mix of open-source, cross-platform, and cloud technologies.